Nayim-Imrit/diabetic-retinopathy/README.md

 The training data was generated as,
 <table style='margin:0px'><tr><td><img src='images/model_accuracy_loss.png'></td></tr></table>

-Since we used the subset of our dataset(scaled down to 64*64) for faster training, we had some limitations in getting higher accuracy.
+Our dataset(scaled down to 64*64) for faster training, we had some limitations in getting higher accuracy.
 Also using advanced architectures like the [inception v3](https://arxiv.org/abs/1512.00567) will boost up our accuracy and help predicting with minimised True negatives.